 Our experienced Podiatrists are able to refer for medical imaging to look at all these structures to make an informed decision as to the most appropriate treatment plan.
 Do you suffer from achilles heel spurs?
 Contact us today to learn more about achilles bone spur treatment.

 Treatment for Achilles tendinopathy depends on the location of injury and whether it is in the inflammatory or degenerative stage of injury.
 This is really important!

 The 2 locations where achilles tendinopathy will present – insertional or midportion.

 Insertional Achilles tendinopathy – at the insertion of the tendon into the heel bone (back of heel).
 This tendinopathy is due to excessive compression load on the tendon.

 Midportion Achilles tendinopathy– within tendon normally 2-3cm above insertion into heel.

-Like most over-use soft tissue injuries – our approach at Foundation Podiatry to managing Achilles tendinopathy is to "calm it down – build it up".
+Like with most over-use soft tissue injuries, our approach at Foundation Podiatry to managing Achilles tendinopathy is to "calm it down – build it up".